Educational Terms Glossary

 Detroit Public Schools have 21 schools that require an application for enrollment.
 The schools range from high-achieving elementary schools to specialty programs.
 Parents should be sure to ask if a school is an application school or an open-enrollment school.
 Any school considered an open-enrollment school cannot administer tests to students as a pre-enrollment requirement.
 Private schools can test for enrollment purposes.

 This test is a multiple choice-style, national college admissions exam.
 Students are tested in English, math, reading, science – and writing depending on the exam needed.
 Students receive scores up to 36.

 Assertive Discipline/Behavior Intervention Plan (BIP)

 A program in which a plan of positive behavioral intervention is laid out for a child whose actions disrupt the learning of himself or other children.

 Equipment that helps kids with special needs learn, grow and conquer their limitations in the classroom, and ranging from versatile button switches to whiteboards to spell checkers.

-A type of class schedule.
-For example, with block scheduling, instead of having six classes in a day, students might have three or four longer class periods.
+A type of class schedule in which students have fewer, but longer classes per day.
+For example, instead of having six classes in a day, students might have three or four longer periods.